tfsumon/byteboltsec-hugo-test/content/english/why-breachsense.md

   enable: true
   title: "Stop Cybercrime Before It Happens"
   content: >-
     86% of breaches involve the use of stolen usernames & passwords.
 With the unprecended surge in cybercrime, firewalls, WAFs and EDR solutions are no longer enough.
-You need access to the same data criminals already know about your business, your clients and your software suppliers before you get exploited.<br><br>Breachsense delivers actionable insights via our easy to use API driven platform.
+You need access to the same data criminals already know about your business, your clients and your software suppliers before you get exploited.<br><br>Breachsense delivers actionable insights via our easy to use API-driven platform.

   prevent_points:
     - title: "Prevent Fraudulent Purchases"